SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

 ```

 :::caution
 You **MUST** use the `log in` Step if you want to sign into your docassemble server.
-This Step is unable to do that.
+The `secret variables` Step shown here is unable to do that.
 :::

 ---